emberjs/website/source/blog/2018-04-27-the-emberjs-times-issue-44.md

 on the latest version of NodeJS smoothly and without any worries.

 Also lots of efforts are underway to bring Treeshaking capabilities to your Ember app very soon.
-Several contributons this week ([1](https://github.com/ember-cli/ember-cli/pull/7788), [2](https://github.com/ember-cli/ember-cli/pull/7786), [3](https://github.com/ember-cli/ember-cli/pull/7784)) aimed at improving the internal packaging manager of Ember CLI.
-Wanna know more about the new exciting things that are arriving for Ember CLI in 2018?
-Be sure to not miss the annual [roadmap for 2018](https://discuss.emberjs.com/t/ember-cli-2018-edition/14543)!
+Several contributions this week ([1](https://github.com/ember-cli/ember-cli/pull/7788), [2](https://github.com/ember-cli/ember-cli/pull/7786), [3](https://github.com/ember-cli/ember-cli/pull/7784)) aimed at improving the internal packaging manager of Ember CLI.
+Wanna know more about the new exciting things that are on the horizon for Ember CLI in 2018?
+Do not miss the annual [roadmap for 2018](https://discuss.emberjs.com/t/ember-cli-2018-edition/14543) - it's worth the read!

+Finally, `ember-cli-update`, _the way_ to update your Ember apps still needs an update from you to make its adoption in the Ember community as smooth as possible.

+You can help out by [updating](https://github.com/ember-cli/ember-cli-update/issues/288) any of the several official documentation resources to both mention the command line tool and to show how to use it.
+Also more help is wanted in reminding `ember-cli-update` users if [a new version is out](https://github.com/ember-cli/ember-cli-update/issues/326).
+We're looking forward to your upgrades! ✨

 ---